gd99/HackerNewsAPI/README.md

 - understand end user so any exceptions can have better messages
 - implement health status
 - implement better usage stats for an elk stack style monitoring
+- requirements state serving large numbers of requests, so possibly running multiple services with a load balancer would be required, assuming hackernews can handle it